 Overall, Colombian women have a positive reputation for being friendly and approachable.
 The prettier the woman, the more important it is to speak Spanish if you expect to talk with her and build rapport.

-The most beautiful ones know it and may not be patient with foreigners who can't speak the local language.
+The most beautiful people know this and may not be patient with foreigners who don't speak the local language.

-Unlike in some English-speaking countries, women will give out their phone numbers more freely, which is in no way an assurance that you'll see her again.
+Unlike in some English-speaking countries, Colombian women freely give out their phone numbers, but this is in no way an assurance that you'll see her again.
 The man is expected to initiate calls and texts, at least initially.

 Colombian Men